aviv187/dev-skiller_react-test/README.md

 # open issues

-The demo data at the start don't have a real picture url.
+- If the picture is too big the app will crop it.

-problem with the picture size
+- The demo data don't have real pictures.